thatfiredev/fireXtensions/README.md

 # fireXtensions

+# Introduction

-fireXtensions are a set of extension functions that aim to simplify the way the Firebase SDK for Android is used with Kotlin.
+fireXtensions are a set of Kotlin extension functions that aim to simplify the way you use the Firebase SDK for Android.

 ### Realtime Database
 See all examples on the [Tutorial](tutorials/realtime-database.md).